 Late in 2004, Michael Sellers, an independent film producer and friend from college days, asked me to help with a problematic script.
 He needed a major revision in four days with specific requirements due to costs.
 The revision helped land enough backing to allow him to return to the original concept and hire a known writer for the final version.
 However, I got my first paycheck for writing in January 2005, an IMDb Credit as creative consultant on Eye of the Dolphin, and motivation to write for a living.

-I polished my first novel with a great critique group and pitched it to agents and publishing house representatives at multiple conferences.
-Aside from the fact I was not pitching as well as I would now, Running Away was realistic fiction while Twilight was still the rage and it was a YA/Adult fiction cross.
-It's still difficult to sell a cross, even with New Adult gaining traction.
-My first time self-publishing, I paid dearly for a "professional" package that did not live up to its name.
-I learned to buy my own ISBNs and self-published my next books through CreateSpace.
-I began helping others self-publish and speaking on the topic.
-I even wrote a book specifically for teachers to self-publish, which I've since removed from publication rather than try to keep updating it as the industry changes.
+My first thought after that initial paycheck was to get a novel published.
+I wrote and polished a new novel with a great critique group and pitched it to agents and publishing house representatives at multiple conferences.
+Aside from the fact I was not pitching it as well as I would now, Running Away was realistic fiction while Twilight was still the rage and it was a YA/Adult fiction cross.
+Publishers prefer books that fit one category, because they're easier to market.
+So, in 2007, I used a "self-publishing company" and paid dearly for their "professional package" that did not live up to its name.
+However, it did get an Honorable Mention in Writer's Digest International Self-Published Book Awards.